Society History and Timeline

 2017 - the Society was granted a ACV (Asset of Community Value) by London Borough of Tower Hamlets (see Gallery Documents to read more.

 2019 - the Society was granted registration as an incorporated Cooperative by the FCA under the Co-operative and Community Benefit Societies Act 2014.

-2019 - LBTH granted a sublease to the Society under the new Head Lease granted to Mudchute Associates.
-The terms of the lease are for 99 years (minus 1 day) at peppercorn rent.
+2019 - LBTH agreed to grant a sublease to the Society under the new Head Lease granted to Mudchute Associates.
+The terms of the lease to be for 99 years (minus 1 day) at peppercorn rent.
 LBTH also recognised the Society as a Statutory Allotment under the 1925 Allotments Act.

 Many thanks go to those who helped compile this history and especially to the Societies ex Secretary Harry White